 Jessica Dodson was born and raised in New York City.
 She graduated Magna Cum Laude and Phi Beta Kappa from Hamilton College, where she earned her B.A. in Creative Writing.
 Jessica went on to earn her MBA at the Anderson School of Business at UCLA.
-Upon graduating from UCLA, Jessica joined American Express in the Merchant Services group within the Travel Related Services Division.
+Upon graduating from UCLA, she joined American Express in the Merchant Services group within the Travel Related Services Division.
 At American Express, Jessica led marketing and sales teams across the United States from offices in New York and San Francisco.
-From American Express, Jessica went on to work for Gap as the brand’s head of cross-channel, direct-to-consumer marketing, which included email, direct mail, credit card, and gap.com marketing.
+From American Express, she went on to work for Gap as the brand’s head of cross-channel, direct-to-consumer marketing, which included email, direct mail, credit card, and gap.com marketing.
 More recently, Jessica worked at OpenTable.com where, as Director of Strategic Partnerships, she launched the company’s third-party advertising and partnership platform supporting clients such as American Express Membership Rewards, Chase Sapphire, Domaine Chandon, and Kendall-Jackson Family of Wines.
-Most recently, Jessica co-authored cases for Stanford Graduate School of Business, focusing on how sports and fitness companies are using digital media to help tell their brand stories.
-Jessica currently sits on the Board of the Golden State Warriors Community Foundation.
+Jessica recently co-authored cases for Stanford Graduate School of Business, focusing on how sports and fitness companies are using digital media to help tell their brand stories.
+Currently working as a stylist and wardrobe consultant, Jessica recently founded her own company—59 Morton, A Style Collective—and sits on the Board of the Golden State Warriors Community Foundation.
 Her previous board experiences include Advisory Board Member of Level Money, Park Day School’s Board of Directors, and the Board of Directors for Playworks, a non-profit dedicated to bringing organized play and leadership skills to underserved communities and institutions.
-Jessica lives in Piedmont with her husband, Mike, and their two children, Lucas (’20) and Sadie (’22).
+Jessica lives in Piedmont with her husband, Mike, and their two children, Lucas ’20 and Sadie ’22.

 Marc Furstein serves as managing director of Fortress Investment Group's San Francisco office.
 He is the president and chief operating officer of the Credit Funds at Fortress Investment Group LLC and is also a member of the firm's Management Committee.
 Fortress is a leading global investment manager with approximately $43.6 billion in assets under management as of September 30, 2011.
 Previously, Marc co-founded and was the COO of American Commercial Capital (a specialty finance company) and Coronado Advisors (an SEC registered broker dealer).
 Both companies were sold to Wells Fargo in 2001.
-Marc and his wife, Samantha, have been HRS parents since 2011.
-They have two children: Jayden ‘24 and Jessica ‘21.
+Marc received his B.A. from Columbia University and an M.B.A. from the Wharton School at the University of Pennsylvania.
+He and his wife, Samantha, who have been HRS parents since 2011, have two children: Jayden ‘24 and Jessica ‘21.

 Wanda M. Holland Greene